 a.
-SS-A / Ro Coated Microwell Plate
+TG Coated Microwell Plate

-1 microwell plate, coated with the SS-A / Ro antigen described above and hermetically packed in a foil laminate pouch together with a desiccant bag.
+1 microwell plate, coated with TG and hermetically packed in a foil laminate pouch together with a desiccant bag.
 The plate consists of 12 strips, each of which can be broken into 8 individual wells.